bcgov/fbp-go/README.md

 ### v1.0.9 (current)
 - [ ] Tech: Automated build (apk + appbundle) in github workflow.
+- [x] FBP: M3 + M4 should only have dead fir, no conifer slider.
 - [ ] FBP: In B.C. the standard is to use degrees, minutes and seconds for coordinates.
 - [ ] FBP: Consider : decimal places on wind direction and aspect aren't useful, e.g. SSE can be 157 degrees, we don't need 157.5